geedoubleuu/Auto-Sync-Object-Data-Names/README.md

 # Auto-Sync-Object-Data-Name
 **Auto Sync Object Data Name** is a Blender add-on that automatically synchronizes object data names with their corresponding object names.
-This helps maintain a clean and organized naming convention, especially when working with multiple objects and shared object data.

 ## Features
 - Automatically renames object data to match object names.